 The recruitment process begins with an online application.
 This is no mere formality – you'll be expected to sell yourself and your "knowledge, skills and initiative" will be judged on how much and what type of information you provide.

 If you make the shortlist, you'll then be invited to complete online psychometric testing.
 The final stage involves interviews with senior members of the team you've applied to work on.
 At these interviews, you can expect behavioural-based and industry-related questions.
 You should also be ready to discuss your interests and career aspirations.

-Those who are offered a grad role can look forward to the following: mentoring by senior advisors; on-the-job training; practical and relevant experience from week one; a career development plan; financial support and study leave to obtain relevant qualifications such as a CA, CPA or CFP.
+Those who are offered a grad role can look forward to the following: mentoring by senior advisers, on-the-job training, practical and relevant experience from week one, a career development plan, as well as financial support and study leave to obtain relevant qualifications such as a CA, CPA or CFP.

-On top of providing “above industry standard” salaries, Evans Dixon also has a “performance appraisal system [that] further rewards high-achieving graduates”.
+On top of providing "above industry-standard" salaries, Evans Dixon also has a "performance appraisal system that further rewards high-achieving graduates".
 Perks include free breakfasts and rebates on fitness-related costs.
-There are plenty of free social events, including monthly drinks.
+There are plenty of complimentary social events that reward staff throughout the year.
 Staff also receive discounts on financial services.